 The above procedure is confirmed by written agreements with identified third parties establishing appropriate contractual obligations to ERA for compliance by the third parties.

 (d) licensing of any company or third party which is not an “educational establishment” within the definition provided by the Copyright, Designs and Patents Act 1988 (as amended from time to time).

 Standard due diligence tests are undertaken to ensure that a body seeking a licence verifies their corporate status and the educational nature of courses operated by it.
-In addition, third parties are required to comply with the financial procedures operated for the issue of licences and confirmation of fees calculated against pupil or student numbers.
+In addition, third parties who are authorised to pay fees for licensed educational establishments are required to comply with the financial procedures operated for the issue of licences and confirmation of fees calculated against pupil or student numbers.

 4. Director’s responsibilities

 The Articles of Association of ERA set out the powers and duties of the Directors of ERA.
 They also set out the basis upon which a Director will vacate office [including if a Director becomes prohibited by law from being a Director or ceases to be a Director by reason of any provision of the Companies Act(s)].
 In addition, provision is made for a Director to declare if they are in any way directly or indirectly interested in a contract or proposed contract with ERA (in accordance with sections 177 and 182 Companies Act 2006).

 The Board recognise and agree that within the duties of senior members of staff it is appropriate for them to continue to provide bona fide hospitality, promotional and other expenditure in line with budget provisions approved by the Board.

 Expected expenditure will be anticipated in the annual budget submitted to the Board for approval.
 Details of expenditure incurred will be recorded and kept within the company accounts.

 The Board recognise that Directors and members of staff may receive bona fide and proportionate hospitality when the purpose is to establish cordial relations with licensees or between ERA members, or is to better present the services that ERA offers.